Tag Archives: 2019 Films

 With this risk in mind, the film has a fabulous message, is quirky, well-acted, and a marvelous piece of work.
 But it is a gradual, acquired taste, and not everyone will leave theaters feeling satisfied.
 I sure did.

-Energetic and excitable, he joins a training camp where he is unable to kill a defenseless rabbit, hence being given his new nickname.
-Jojo slowly comes to question his beliefs, while dealing with the intervention of his imaginary friend, an idiotic version of Adolf Hitler (Waititi).
+Energetic and excitable, he joins a training camp where he is unable to kill a defenseless rabbit, earning him his new nickname.
+Jojo slowly comes to question his beliefs while dealing with the intervention of his imaginary friend, an idiotic version of Adolf Hitler (Waititi).

 He eventually forges a close bond with Elsa.

-As the film kicks off it immediately reminds me of a Wes Anderson style of storytelling.
+As the film begins, it immediately reminds me of Wes Anderson’s distinctive storytelling style.
 Think The Royal Tenenbaums (2001) or Moonrise Kingdom (2012).

 Johansson’s Rosie, the mother, is secretly anti-Nazi.
 She’s got flair, pizzazz, and a good pair of shoes.
-She states that to dance is to be alive, words of wisdom she provides to Jojo.
+She states that to dance is to be alive, offering Jojo words of wisdom.
 They come upon a few dangling bodies perched in the center of town for all to see.

-Captain Klenzendorf (Sam Rockwell), a Nazi captain who runs the youth camp, initially seems to be a buffoon and a one-note character.
+Captain Klenzendorf (Sam Rockwell), a Nazi captain who oversees the youth camp, initially appears to be a buffoon and a one-dimensional character.
 He deepens as not just his patriotism, but his sexuality is called into question.

 Her mysterious boyfriend, Nathan, never seen on-screen, plays a prominent role and is a key to the relationship between her and Jojo.
 The characters are an integral part of the film.